 Our standard three coat opaque factory finished joinery, comes with a warranty period of five years, while our translucent standard three coat factory finished joinery carries a warranty period of three years.
 Subject to maintenance conditions.

 For more information or advice on any aspect of your project’s joinery and ironmongery needs, please call our friendly team on 01722 337040.
-To view our full range and to learn more about our products and services, you can also download our Product Specification Guide here.
+To view our range of finishes and ironmongery and to learn more about our products and services, you can also download our Product Specification Guide here.